canengin/Read.md/README.md

 ## I'm a Instructional Technologists :man_technologist: :computer:

-## I’m currently working on IT department, I graduated from Marmara University in 2017 and Bayburt University in 2020
+## I’m currently working on IT department

+## I graduated from Marmara University in 2017 and Bayburt University in 2020

 ## I’m currently learning  C# and Angular